 A common spice in our kitchen, ginger — which is spicy and aromatic — adds a unique flavor to our dishes.
 Besides cooking, ginger has a long history and wide use in herbal medicine.
 For thousands of years, ancient Indian and Chinese doctors have used ginger as a healing herb.

 Traditional Chinese medicine believes that ginger is good for the circulatory system, and helps to balance the yin and yang of our body.
 Its healing effects include “restoring devastated yang” and “expelling cold.”
-Through warming the stomach, and replenishing the spleen’s yang energy and qi, ginger can assist in digestion, prevent nausea, and relieve stomach cramps from cold, according to Ben Cao Jin Ji Zhu (Collected Annotations on the Materia Medica Classic).
+By warming the stomach and replenishing the spleen’s yang energy and qi, ginger can assist in digestion, prevent nausea, and relieve stomach cramps from cold, according to Ben Cao Jin Ji Zhu (Collected Annotations on the Materia Medica Classic).

 Many herbal doctors recommend ginger as a must-food for women, as modern research has shown that ginger can effectively subside symptoms of pre-menstrual syndrome (PMS), alleviate dysmenorrhea, and relieve morning sickness or nausea for pregnant women.
 For new moms, drinking tea brewed with aged ginger can warm up the body, and speed up the excretion of residual blood from the uterus.
 Here are several therapeutic uses of ginger: